Robots.txt contains instructions for search engine bots.

 Robots.txt in WordPress

-If you’re using WordPress, there are plugins that can help you manage your robots.txt file, like Yoast SEO and All in One SEO Pack.
+If you’re using WordPress, some plugins can help you manage your robots.txt file, like Yoast SEO and All in One SEO Pack.

-To create or edit a new one using Yoast SEO plugin, go to your WordPress dashboard, and click on ‘Yoast SEO’ in the admin menu.
+To create or edit a new one using the Yoast SEO plugin, go to your WP dashboard, and click on ‘Yoast SEO’ in the admin menu.

 Click on “Tools”: